-For more than 130 years, the Association has had a decisive role in the transformation of a landscape that had been devastated by reckless cutting into the valuable, vibrant forests of today.
+For more than 130 years, the Society has had a decisive role in the transformation of a landscape that had been devastated by reckless cutting into the valuable, vibrant forests of today.
 But there is a lot still left to do.

 We participate in development by providing information, further education, news services, debate and network building.
 Our activities include publication of the trade magazine of our sector, SKOGEN (The Forest), field trips, publishing, digital newsletters, consultation and meetings.
 At our annual congress, we pay tribute to people who have made a special contribution to forestry.
-This tradition began in the 1940s and the awards are presented by His Majesty the King of Sweden, patron of the Association.
+This tradition began in the 1940s and the awards are presented by His Majesty the King of Sweden, patron of the Swedish Forestry Society.

 We are deeply engaged in the communication between the forestry sector and the public.
 On a national level we coordinate the contacts with schools (Skogen i Skolan) and we run the web platform www.forestsweden.se (www.skogssverige.se) with facts and dayly news about forestry and the forest industry.
 Our question box by now has 7000 answered questions.

-The Swedish Forestry Association was founded in 1882, at which time the vast majority of the country’s forests had been devastated by, milling, mining and grazing livestock.
+The Swedish Forestry Society was founded in 1882, at which time the vast majority of the country’s forests had been devastated by, milling, mining and grazing livestock.
 At an early stage, we sent out sowing instructors to rural areas, published instruction pamphlets, discussed silviculture on field trips, rewarded efforts to prevent forest fires, conducted the forest policy debate, gathered statistics and published the results of early forestry research.